awsdocs/amazon-pinpoint-user-guide/doc-source/segments-importing.md

 + Each endpoint that's associated with each user ID that you list in the imported file\.

 To import a file, you first upload it to an Amazon Simple Storage Service \(Amazon S3\) bucket\.
 Next, you provide Amazon Pinpoint with the name of the Amazon S3 bucket that contains the file\.
 Amazon Pinpoint retrieves the file from Amazon S3 and adds each endpoint or user ID in the file to a segment\.

+When you create a new segment, you can use an imported segment as the base segment\.
+You can then apply filters to the base segment to refine it according to your needs\.

 ## Segment Files<a name="segments-importing-examples"></a>